awsdocs/iam-user-guide/doc_source/access-analyzer-policy-generation.md

 ## Things to know about generating policies<a name="access-analyzer-policy-generation-know"></a>

 Before you generate a policy, review the following important details\.
 + **Enable a CloudTrail trail** – You must have a CloudTrail trail enabled for your account to generate a policy based on access activity\.
 When you create a CloudTrail trail, CloudTrail sends events related to your trail to an Amazon S3 bucket that you specify\.
-To learn how create a CloudTrail trail, see [Creating a trail for your AWS account](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) in the *AWS CloudTrail User Guide*\.
+To learn how to create a CloudTrail trail, see [Creating a trail for your AWS account](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) in the *AWS CloudTrail User Guide*\.
 + **Data events not available** – IAM Access Analyzer does not identify action\-level activity for data events, such as Amazon S3 data events, in generated policies\.
 + **PassRole** – The `iam:PassRole` action is not tracked by CloudTrail and is not included in generated policies\.
 + **Reduce policy generation time** – To generate a policy faster, reduce the date range that you specify during setup for policy generation\.